-Specific objective 2.1 - Convert the region's natural and cultural heritage assets to tourism attractions with income generating capabilities ID Indicator Measurement unit Baseline value Baseline year Target value (2023) Source of data Frequency of reporting 2.1 Number of guest nights in Zone B defined by the Handbook to Tourism Projects in the Hungary-Croatia IPA Cross- border Co-operation Programme 2007-2013 number 1,758,826.00 2013 1,846,747.00 National Bureaus of Statistics, local municipality level data Three times during programme implementation: 2018, 2020, 2023 appropriate, thentification of the main target groups, specific territories targeted and types of beneficiaries Investment priority 6c - Conserving protecting promoting and developing natural and cultural heritage
+ID Indicator Measurement Unit Baseline Value Baseline Year Target Value (2023) Source of Data Frequency of reporting 2.1.
+Number of guest nights in Zone B defined by the Handbook to Tourism Projects in the Hungary- Croatia IPA Cross-border Co-operation Programme 2007-2013 number 1,758,826 2013 1,846,747 National Bureaus of Statistics, local municipality level data three times during programme implementation: 2019, 2021, 2023

-2.A.6 Actions to be supported under the investment priority (by investment priority)
+2.2.2.
+Actions to be supported under the investment priority 6c

-2.A.6.1 A description of the type and examples of actions to be supported and their expected contribution to the specific objectives, including, where appropriate, identification of the main target groups, specific territories targeted and types of beneficiaries
+Description of the type and examples of actions to be supported and their expected contribution to the specific objective

-- Investment in preservation, refurbishment and promotion of the elements of natural and cultural heritage, in order to increase the number of sites and events worth visiting, in the same time providing the proper conditions to manage the impact of the increased number of visitors on the surrounding environment or the attraction itself (such as noise, littering or air pollution) and spread information about the attractions for a wider potential group of visitors. - Investment in small scale nature and culture interpretation infrastructure (such as engaging community information boards, interactive panels, small scale museographic equipment in situ, indoor, or outdoor), to improve the services for visitors at sites. - Coordinated investment in elements of joint or networks of attractions for the purpose of sustainable tourism based on the natural and cultural heritage (such as thematic routes like cultural, pilgrim, hiking or equestrian routes, including connecting the similar national networks to international connections), in order to provide more attractive packages for a wider segment of visitors, encouraging them to spend more time in the region.
+- Investment in preservation, refurbishment and promotion of common or complementary elements of natural and cultural heritage, in order to increase the number of sites and events worth visiting and spread information about the attractions for a wider potential group of visitors. - Investment in small scale nature and culture interpretation infrastructure (such as engaging community information boards, interactive panels, small scale museographic equipment in situ, indoor, or outdoor), to improve the services for visitors at sites. - Coordinated investment in elements of joint or networks of attractions for the purpose of sustainable tourism based on the natural and cultural heritage (such as thematic routes like cultural, pilgrim, hiking or equestrian routes, including connecting the similar national networks to international connections), in order to provide more attractive packages for a wider segment of visitors, encouraging them to spend more time in the region. - Joint promotion of existing or newly developed and harmonized attractions and networks, providing outputs like joint information or reservation services or promotion campaigns for local attractions, in order to improve the image of the region and to improve communication between local service providers and potential visitors.